steerocea/Cellar/burgeskent.md

 ## Code Discussion Video:

+[Link To Video]

 ## Most Interesting Blueprint I Wrote:

+???

 ## The Blueprints I Am Most Proud Of:

+???

 ## My Worst Blueprint Code:

+???

 ## My Use Of ChatGPT:

+Because of my use of primarily blueprints, AI like ChatGPT was slightly less useful.
+It would still be able to answer questions, but it would have a hard time describing how to solve blueprint based questions.
+However for overall Unreal questions, like certain settings or methods excluding blueprints, it still helped every now and then.
+This problem will be solved when I switch to C++ in the future, and I will be able to use other built in AI for help while coding as well.

 # Learning Reflection:
 ## What I Learnt From This Project:

+???

-## Most Important Thing I Wil Use In Future Projects:
+## Most Important Thing I Will Use In Future Projects:

+???